ottyanna/ottyanna/README.md

 ###

-<p align="left">I'm Anna, a physicist and a passionate wannabe developer from Italy <br><br> - ✨ Creating bugs since 2016 <br> -  📚 I'm currently learning cybersecurity through tryhackme <br>- ⚡ In my free time I like to do artsy things and watch volleyball </p>
+<p align="left">I'm Anna, a physicist and a passionate wannabe developer from Italy <br><br> - ✨ Creating bugs since 2016 <br> -  📚 I'm currently learning cybersecurity through tryhackme <br>- ⚡ In my free time I like to do artsy things and watch volleyball </p> - 🌱 Passionate about Open Source and Open Science </p>

 ###